makerbase-mks/MKS-DLC32/firmware/TS35/CNC/Normal/ReadMe.md

 ##### V2.0.7_H35_20211213_N_CNC

 - Fixed incorrect display of some languages
-- Add FlOOD control function, use M8 control, M9 disable
+- Add FlOOD control function, use M8 control, M9 disable，Connect the control signal pin to the SCL pin of I2C.
+The control level of SCL is only 0-3.3V, so an external level conversion module is required for control

 ## 2021.12.07